 Workshops in creative writing are offered in poetry, fiction, creative nonfiction, and writing for young adults.
-In literature, we offer a regular rotation of courses from ancient myth to the 21st century in both British and American contexts; each semester we offer special topics classes like African American poets since 1965, Science Fiction, New York School, and Pop Fiction.
-Students may also take courses in journalism (offered through the department) and book art.
+In literature, we offer a regular rotation of course topics from Greco-Roman myth to the 21st century in both British and American contexts, and each semester we feature a rich variety; topics may range from African American poets since 1965 to science fiction, New York School to pop fiction.
+Students may also take courses in journalism (offered through the English Department) and book art.

 Our faculty are published writers and critics, and each year we enhance our program by having important visiting writers teach some of our courses.
-Our most recent distinguished writers include: Faith Adiele, Daniel Alarcón, Cristina Garcia, Marc Bamuthi Joseph, Micheline Aharonian Marcom, Miranda Mellis, and Truong Tran.
+Our most recent distinguished writers include: Achy Obejas, Faith Adiele, Daniel Alarcón, Marc Bamuthi Joseph, Micheline Aharonian Marcom, Miranda Mellis, and Truong Tran.

-The department also offers graduate work leading to a master of arts in English and American literature or a master of fine arts in creative writing and in book art and creative writing.
+The department also offers graduate work leading to a master of arts in English Language and Literatures or a master of fine arts in creative writing and in book art and creative writing.
 For information on these graduate programs, see the Graduate Catalog.

 Faculty and Staff